We work with students in a range of ways to help enrich your academic experience at Middlebury.Explore Student Resources

 - Promoting effective teaching pedagogies and technologies, faculty initiatives and research through an intentionally inclusive, enriching academic community.

 Supporting undergraduate research activities, both independent and faculty-mentored, and offering pre-health and national fellowship advising.

-CTLR members and services will be both in-person and remote for J-term.
+The CTLR suite in Davis Library (225) is open Sunday-Friday in the fall.
 To communicate with the center please see our online information, email firstname.lastname@example.org or call 802-443-3131.